TheEMeraldNetwork/alleanzanews/backups/2025-02-22_08-18/README.md

 # Company News Analysis Tool

 ## Overview
 This tool performs automated news analysis for multiple insurance companies by fetching news from both Google News and NewsAPI.
-It generates a comprehensive, interactive HTML report with sentiment analysis, word clouds, topic overlap visualization, and an integrated AI chatbot assistant.
+It generates a comprehensive, interactive HTML report with sentiment analysis, word clouds, and topic overlap visualization.

 ## Features